-7.2.4.4 Estimating the Number of Sturgeon Likely to be Exposed to Increased Underwater Noise In order to be exposed to increased underwater noise that could result in physiological effects, a sturgeon will need to be in relatively close proximity of the pile driving (i.e., 38 to 50 feet, depending on the size of the pile).
+8.2.4.4 Estimating the Number of Sturgeon Likely to be Exposed to Increased Underwater Noise In order to be exposed to increased underwater noise that could result in physiological effects, a sturgeon will need to be in relatively close proximity of the pile driving (i.e., 38 to 50 feet, depending on the size of the pile).
 Available data for the Hudson River indicates that shortnose and Atlantic sturgeon are likely to be in the Tappan Zee area year round.
 However, there is limited information on the number or density of these species (e.g., estimate of shortnose or Atlantic sturgeon per acre) likely to be in the area at any given time or even on an annual basis.

 In the 2012 BA, FHWA used the encounter rate of shortnose sturgeon in a 1-year gillnet sampling study to generate fish abundance estimates.
-The distance from the pile to the 206 dB re

-1 $\mu$ Pa SPLpeak isopleth is within 50 feet for the sector of the project.
+The distance from the pile to the 206 dB re 1 μPa SPL{peak} isopleth is within 50 feet for the piles.
 Based on the calculated diameters of the ensonified area and the size, number and timing of piles to be driven, FHWA used the sturgeon encounter method (as described in the 2012 BA and 2014 Opinion) to calculate the total number of shortnose sturgeon potentially exposed to peak noise of 206 dB re 1uPa during the entirety of construction.
-This is presented in Table 8.
 It was estimated that as many as 37 shortnose sturgeon could be exposed to the effects of pile driving over the duration of the project.
-Acoustic monitoring carried out through the end of 2015 indicates that rather than 31 shortnose sturgeon (the number expected through the end of 2015), only 8 have been exposed to underwater noise that would result in physiological effects.
+Acoustic monitoring carried out through the end of 2016 indicates that rather than 34 shortnose sturgeon (the number expected through the end of 2016), only 9 have been exposed to underwater noise that would result in physiological effects.
 This is due to peak noise being less than anticipated and isopleths not being as large as anticipated.
-The installation of piles in 2016 and 2017 is expected to result in the exposure of no more than six shortnose sturgeon to underwater noise that will result in physiological impacts.
+The installation of remaining piles is expected to result in the exposure of no more than three shortnose sturgeon to underwater noise that will result in physiological impacts.

-As discussed in our 2014 opinion, we cannot rely on the estimates provided in the 2012 BA for the number of juvenile or adult Atlantic sturgeon likely to be exposed to noise levels of 206 dB re 1 $\mu$ Pa peak.
-However, all available data indicates that there are fewer Atlantic sturgeon in the project area than shortnose sturgeon, and since we have an estimate of the number of shortnose sturgeon likely to be exposed to noise levels of 206 dB re 1 $\mu$ Pa peak, we can produce an estimate of the maximum number of Atlantic sturgeon we expected to be exposed to noise levels of 206 dB re 1 $\mu$ Pa peak.
+As discussed in our 2014 opinion, we cannot rely on the estimates provided in the 2012 BA for the number of juvenile or adult Atlantic sturgeon likely to be exposed to noise levels of 206 dB re 1 μ Pa peak.
+However, all available data indicates that there are fewer Atlantic sturgeon in the project area than shortnose sturgeon, and since we have an estimate of the number of shortnose sturgeon likely to be exposed to noise levels of 206 dB re 1 μ Pa peak, we can produce an estimate of the maximum number of Atlantic sturgeon we expected to be exposed to noise levels of 206 dB re 1 μ Pa peak.
 We do not expect that Atlantic sturgeon use this area of the river more frequently than shortnose sturgeon (i.e., we do not expect more Atlantic sturgeon in the area than shortnose sturgeon) and we expect that because of similar morphology, we expect their hearing and behavioral responses to sound to be similar.
-Based on the calculations for shortnose sturgeon, we anticipate that the number of Atlantic sturgeon that may be exposed to noise levels of 206 dB re 1 $\mu$ Pa peak and therefore, the number that may experience physiological effects, would be no more than six over the remainder of the project, the same maximum estimated for shortnose sturgeon.
+Based on the calculations for shortnose sturgeon, we anticipate that the number of Atlantic sturgeon that may be exposed to noise levels of 206 dB re 1 μ Pa peak and therefore, the number that may experience physiological effects, would be no more than three over the remainder of the project, the same maximum estimated for shortnose sturgeon.